BerkeleyTrue/tnskyfmt-fnl/README.md

 ## Known issues

 * The `{: symbol}` shorthand notation is not used.
-* Strings are only ever emitted as `:colon-notation` in table keys.
+* Comments in tables can lead to unusual line break patterns.

 ## License